astraaxd/Skivi/README.md

 ## Step 3: VPN Time Baby
 Cx File Explorer is your new file manager, so get used to it.
-Go back to chrome and go to the [Cloudflare website]("https://1.1.1.1") and download Cloudflare.
+Go back to chrome and go to https://1.1.1.1 and download Cloudflare.
 If Cloudflare is blocked (which it probably is), I somehow managed to find a copy of the Cloudflare APK on my Oculus, so I backed it up for y'all.
-The link is [here]("https://drive.google.com/file/d/1kwM5D0RfJr-xUp_mbeWg8T5ET6KUCxno/view?usp=sharing").
+The link is https://drive.google.com/file/d/1kwM5D0RfJr-xUp_mbeWg8T5ET6KUCxno/view?usp=sharing
 To install APKs now, open Cx File Explorer and go to the downloads tab.
 From there, click on the .apk file ONCE to open the installer.
 This is our new way of installing APKs.
 Install Cloudflare.
 Once it's installed, open it and turn the switch on.
 It should say that your internet is secured or private or whatever.